Gravitational potential in spherical topologies: Non-Euclidean Newtonian theory

 \subsection{Simplified form of the gravitational system in the NEN theory}

 Hereafter, we set $\T\beta = - \T v$ and $\T\Xi = 0$.
-This latter choice, in addition to implying a separation between the space and time dependence of the spatial metric, is also in agreement with the fact that there is no observational evidence of a global anisotropy in the expansion of our Universe.
+This latter choice, in addition to implying a separation between the space and time dependence of the spatial metric, is also in agreement with the fact that there are no strong observational claims of a global anisotropy in the expansion of our Universe.
 Thus, we end up with the following simplified gravitational system, where we introduce the gravitational potential $\Phi$, defined by $\T g = - \T{D}\Phi$: